What is the National Clinical Assessment and how to prepare? UKFPO FY1

 FAQs

-Can I choose the date of my Clinical Assessment?
+Can I choose my exam date?

-Can I appeal my Clinical Assessment result?
+Can I appeal my result?

-How long is the Clinical Assessment result valid for?
+How long is a pass valid for?

 How Arora Medical Education Can Support You